|U.S. General Philip Sheridan|

 April 1, 1872 - The first edition of "The Standard" was published.

 April 1, 1883 – Actor Lon Chaney was born in Colorado Springs, Colo.
-Known as the “Man of a Thousand Faces,” he is best know for starring in such silent horror films as “The Hunchback of Notre Dame” (1923) and “The Phantom of the Opera” (1925).
+Known as the “Man of a Thousand Faces,” he is best known for starring in such silent horror films as “The Hunchback of Notre Dame” (1923) and “The Phantom of the Opera” (1925).

 April 1, 1906 – Heavy rains, high waters and a rising Alabama River, forced the steamer “Hard Cash” to tie up at the Claiborne, Ala. wharf for two days for lack of fuel because all the wood on yards between Claiborne and Mobile had been swept away.

-April 1, 1914 – Pro Baseball Hall of Fame pitcher Rube Waddell passed away at the age of 37 in Elmendorf, Texas.
+April 1, 1914 – National Baseball Hall of Fame pitcher Rube Waddell passed away at the age of 37 in Elmendorf, Texas.
 During his career, he played for the Louisville Colonels, the Detroit Tigers, the Pittsburgh Pirates, the Chicago Orphans, the Philadelphia Athletics and the St. Louis Browns.
 He was inducted into the Hall of Fame in 1946.

 April 1, 1924 – Adolf Hitler was sentenced to five years in jail for high treason for his participation in the "Beer Hall Putsch."
 However, he spent only nine months in jail, during which he wrote “Mein Kampf.”